Chavalentas/BachelorThesis2/Generators/rest-api-generator-library/README.md

 **entityType** : table, view, function or strp (for stored procedure)

-**databaseConfiguration** : contains the data needed to connect to the database use the following structure
+**databaseConfiguration** : contains the data needed to connect to the database, use the following structure
 ```javascript
 var databaseConfiguration = {